The Equality of Men and Women

 “And also the Strength of Israel will not lie or change His mind (repent); for He is not a man, that He should change His mind (repent).”
 1 Samuel 15:29 (AMP)

-In both original languages, Hebrew as used in the Old Testament and Classical Greek as used in the New Testament, the words used that are translated “repent” literally mean “to change your mind.”
+In both original languages, Hebrew as used in the Old Testament and Biblical Greek as used in the New Testament, the words used that are translated “repent” literally mean “to change your mind.”
 They do not mean “to turn from sin.”

 Isaiah 31:2 “And yet He is wise...and does not take back His words.”